 IBEX and Nord Pool launch intraday market for Bulgaria

 Nord Pool re-organises the legal structure of the company – separating its Market Coupling Operator functions from the commercial Power Exchange functions.

 Nord Pool announce plans to bring power market competition to Ireland.
 A new Clearing and Settlement System (CASS) is launched, to help simplify life for our customers across Europe, and we introduce a new GB half hourly auction.

 Nord Pool and Agder Energi join forces to create the marketplace of the future and Nord Pool provides free market data for startups.

 Nord Pool Spot is rebranded to Nord Pool.

 Nord Pool is appointed NEMO in Belgium, Germany, Luxembourg and Poland.
 Nord Pool is together with IBEX opening the Bulgarian power market and together with Cropex opening the Croatian power market.

-Nord Pool Spot introduce a new Day Ahead Web and Intraday Web.
+Nord Pool Spot introduces a new Day Ahead Web and Intraday Web.
 Nord Pool Spot is appointed Nominated Electricity Market Operator (NEMO) across 10 European power markets; Austria, Denmark, Estonia, Finland, France, GB, Latvia, Lithuania, the Netherlands and Sweden.

 Nord Pool Spot takes sole ownership of the UK market.
 North-Western European power markets are coupled through the Price Coupling of Regions (PCR) project.
 Nord Pool Consulting is launched.

 Elspot bidding area opened in Latvia.
 Intraday market, Elbas, introduced in both Latvia and Lithuania.